ERICLuoYuu/New_BAI_DataAnalysis/python_3_regression.md

 - **Intercept ≈ -5781 g**: This would be the predicted mass at flipper length = 0, which makes no biological sense (negative mass!), but it's needed mathematically to position the line correctly within the range of our actual data.
 This is our β₀.

-- **R² ≈ 0.76**: This deserves more explanation...

-### Understanding R² (R-squared)

-R², also called the **coefficient of determination**, tells you what proportion of the variation in your response variable is explained by your model.

-Think of it this way:
-- Your data has natural variation - penguins don't all weigh the same
-- Some of that variation is related to flipper length (bigger flippers → heavier birds)
-- Some variation is due to other factors (species, sex, individual differences, measurement error)

-**R² = 0.76** means flipper length explains about 76% of the variation in body mass.
+- **R² = 0.76** means flipper length explains about 76% of the variation in body mass.
 The remaining 24% is unexplained variation (our ε).

-**How is R² calculated?**

-R² = 1 - (SS_residual / SS_total)

-Where:
-- **SS_total** = total sum of squares = Σ(yᵢ - ȳ)² — how much your data varies around its mean
-- **SS_residual** = residual sum of squares = Σ(yᵢ - ŷᵢ)² — how much your data varies around the regression line

-If your model explains everything perfectly, SS_residual = 0 and R² = 1.
-If your model explains nothing (just predicts the mean), SS_residual = SS_total and R² = 0.

-That R² of 0.76 is pretty good for biological data!
-It means if you only know a penguin's flipper length, you can predict its mass reasonably well.

 ### Making Predictions